transientskp/tkp/documentation/devref/tkp/classification/fromtrap.rst

 Introduction
 ============

-This documentation comes from the TRAP documentation.
-The TRAP tree has been merged into the TKP tree.
+This documentation comes from the Trap documentation.
+The Trap tree has been merged into the TKP tree.